andreyvit/jsonfix/README.md

     BAR: 42,           // unquoted property name
     "BOZ": 24,         // trailing comma in an object }
-// only line comments are supported, not /* ... */ ones
+/* block comments
+   are supported as well */
 ````